 Lacks the SDR brightness needed to overcome glare in a bright room.

 The LG B5 is a decent TV for watching sports.
-Fast action is clear and easy to see thanks to its incredibly quick response time, and it processes low resolution or low bitrate feeds well, great for streaming from less-than-ideal sources.
+Fast action is clear and easy to see thanks to its incredibly quick response time and clean color transitions.
+It processes low resolution or low bitrate feeds well, great for streaming from less-than-ideal sources.
 Like all OLEDs it has a very wide viewing angle, making it a good choice for wide seating arrangements.
 Unfortunately it's not a very bright TV in SDR, so it can't always overcome glare in a bright room, especially from direct light sources.

 Incredibly wide viewing angle for a consistent image from the sides.